cloudmaniac/packer-templates/README.md

 ## Overview

-> **Note**: Ubuntu 18.04.04 LTS (Bionic Beaver) is the only template provided in this repository for now.
+> **Note**: Ubuntu 18.04.04 LTS (Bionic Beaver) and Photon OS 3.0 are the only templates provided in this repository for now.
 Others coming soon, stay tuned!

 ## Usage